-For all the dog owners and dog lovers out there, this one is for you.
+For all the dog owners and dog lovers out there, this one’s for you!
 It was my honor to be able to interview Stanley Coren, a local UBC professor, as well as the founder of a non-profit dog obedience training club in Vancouver.
-With over 300 journal articles, 14 published books and a TV program called “Good Dog!”
+With over 300 journal articles, 14 published books, and a TV program called “Good Dog!”
 Stanley Coren has taught many readers the true definition of companionship.

-I was lucky enough to get in touch with Stanley and out of his busy schedule, he provided brief answers for our interview.
-I would like to take this time and share what I have learned with all our Psycho2Go community.
+I was lucky enough to get in touch with Stanley, and out of his busy schedule he provided these answers to our interview questions.
+I would like to take this time and share what I have learned with the Psycho2Go community.

-1. What got you interested in the animal and human bond?
+1. What got you interested in the human-dog bond?

 “As far back as I can remember I had dogs.
 I knew that they were thinking and I wanted to be able to understand their minds at least well enough to be able to communicate with them.
 That affected my decision to become a psychologist and the nature of the course work which I took in university.”

-2. With over 19 books for people of all ages, which one gave you the most motivation and why?
+2. With over 19 books for people of all ages, which one gave you the most motivation to continue writing?
+Why?

 “That is a difficult question to answer since books are like children and you love them all but each may have special qualities.
 My book “The Intelligence of Dogs” has had the most influence and contains a lot of original data.
 It certainly brought my work into the public eye.
 My book “Born to Bark” is the most personal of my books because it is autobiographical in nature.
 It also won the Maxwell Medal of Excellence from the dog writers Association of America which obviously gives me a positive feeling for that work.
 However, the two books which have been the most fun to write were “Pawprints of History” which is about how dogs influenced human history and “Gods, Ghosts, and Black Dogs” which is about the folklore and mythology of dogs and also gave me a chance to do all of the illustrations.
 So it is really very much like a parent asked to choose who was the favorite among their children, and finds that they are so different that is really an impossible task.”

-3. Do dogs and human sense and express emotions the same way?
+3. Do dogs and humans sense and express emotions the same way?